AlexeyMK/alexeymk.com/_posts/2013-04-07-on-rejection-letters.md

 That was wrong.
 The guy deserved at least a phone call after giving us a week of his time.

-In the case above, the CEO **asked** me to email him; I was interested in the possibility of work, but I also just wanted to meet somebody who started a company that I admired and pick his brain about the industry.
-I got a response, without context, from somebody else entirely, treating me as a generic applicant.
+Last week's CEO **asked** me to email him; I was interested in the possibility of work, but I also just wanted to have a chance to chat and seek his advice.
+I got a response, without context, from somebody else entirely, treating me as yet another applicant.
 I hadn't even sent in a resume.

-A generic response is reasonable for a generic application or cold-email.
-If you ask a candidate to email you, you owe them a response (even if it's one sentence) or you are doing damage to your company's reputation.
+Not that every possible candidate deserves a 500-word essay; a generic application or cold-email, ("Dear Sir or Madam...") should absolutely receive a friendly, templated rejection.

-#### You don't have to go into detail in a rejection, but there's a difference between a euphemism and a lie.
+#### There's a difference between a euphemism and a lie.

 On Tuesday, the CEO told me they were looking for engineers.
 On Thursday, I was told the opposite.
 Either their hiring priorities changed on Wednesday, or (much more likely) the latter statement was an excuse.
-And as a candidate, I can tell, and it reflects rather poorly on the company.
+As a candidate I can tell, and it reflects poorly on the company.

 The flip-side is, of course, you don't want to be incredibly specific in every rejection, because the occassional candidate is going to argue that in fact they ARE great at X and were just having a bad day and now you're in this terrible position of saying "dude, no."  The industry standard seems to be some variant of "not a fit" or "no positions available that you would be well-suited for," ending with "at this time."